 Meantime, here’s a lovely calming picture to enjoy before we get to the Testing Tips, of which there are many…

 In general, my advice is to do a Cyrex 3x if you want to confirm a gluten reactivity and what type that might be – you have to be eating wheat, rye or barley regularly.
 For why to do this rather than a standard coeliac test, see below.
 Don’t forget to do a total antibody GAM Test (PHC) test to make sure your results are viable if you think your immune system might be low – see more on that later.
-Then, if positive or negative, check your cross-reactive foods with a Cyrex 4 or FIT 132 (RG).
+Then, if positive or negative, check your cross-reactive foods with a Cyrex 4 or P88 Allergy Test (RG).
 Next, consider any other issues such as leaky gut, leaky blood-brain barrier, autoimmunity and triggers of that such as chemicals, environmental toxins and pathogens (bacteria, viruses etc) as described above.
 Use Cyrex 14 to start with for that.

 Q: Do the Cyrex samples need centrifuging?